 I’ve been doing a wash and go on short natural hair ever since I big chopped.
 As a wash and go natural hair expert by experience, I feel it my duty to share with you my own wash and go tips for achieving the perfect natural hairstyle since it is my mainstay style in all of my over 6+ years as a natural.

 I do have a looser curl pattern which makes my wash and go a little easier to achieve than a tighter 4c natural, however these tips work for all hair types and I will specify any alterations throughout, depending on your curl type.

 What is a wash and go?

 First things first, let’s define a wash and go.
-A wash and go hairstyle is exactly as it suggests, washing your hair and allowing it to dry as is without having to style it into a particular style.
+The wash and go definition is simply hairstyle that is exactly as it suggests, washing your hair and allowing it to dry as it wishes without having to style it into a particular style.

 You instead wear it as an afro or big, long (or short) curls, whatever style and shape it takes as it is allowed to air dry.
 There is an art of course to this hairstyle.
 Achieving a great shape and super moisturized curls that last for 3 or more days comes down to the technique you use and the products you choose to apply to your hair.

 Who would know that such an effortless look has so much work behind it?
 A natural would know, of course.

 What are the best wash and go products for natural hair?

 For a wash and go hairstyle, you want to choose products that are heavier and super-moisturizing.
 I layer on the products I use as do most naturals because they all serve a different purpose.

 These are all the products I currently use and LOVE in my wash and go curly hair: Click on the links to check the current prices on Amazon for each product.